-If you are trading as a limited company we would strongly advise the use of a Shareholder Agreement, particularly one that protects the company and its assets in the event of the death of a shareholder.
-This is sometimes known as a Crossover Agreement.
+If you are trading as a limited company we would strongly advise the use of a Shareholder Agreement.
+Particularly one that protects the company and its assets in the event of the death of a shareholder.
+This is also known as a Crossover Agreement.

-In the event of illness we also recommend Directors or Partners in a business should consider a Lasting Power of Attorney.
-This can be used to appoint an accountant, solicitor or another Director to be able to stand in the shoes of the incapacitated Director this is essential where your banking mandate may require two signatures for cheques.
+In the event of illness we recommend Directors or Partners in a business consider a Lasting Power of Attorney.
+This could appoint an accountant, solicitor or another Director to stand in the shoes of an incapacitated Director.
+This is essential where your banking mandate may require two signatures for cheques.

 Please contact Martin Gaffney on 0113 282 7988 for further information.